 Ability to Keep Residents Mobile

-This metric is a measure of the percentage of long-term care patients that retained mobility levels.
-Many argue that the ability to move around is vital to residents' mental and physical well-being.
+Measures the percentage of long-term residents who remained mobile levels.
+Some would argue that the ability to move around is important for residents' physical and mental health.

 Short-term Care: Rehospitalizations